My favorite holiday is coming up! Earth Day is held every April 22nd. Are you ready to celebrate our incredible planet?

 Take the Ecohappiness Challenge

-Last year from the first day that we knew schools were closing down and we would be staying at home, I started a daily Ecohappiness Challenge.
-It was the best way I knew how to manage my stress and anxiety during this unprecedented time.
+During the beginning of the pandemic lockdown, I started a daily Ecohappiness Challenge.
+It was the best way I knew how to manage my stress and anxiety during that unprecedented time.
 I tapped into the power of nature to feel calmer and happier by finding one way every day to connect to nature.
 These activities range from reading nature poetry with my kids to going for a mindful bike ride in my neighborhood to taking awe-inspiring virtual field trips to view nature online.
 You can now download your own FREE 30-Day Ecohappiness Challenge Calendar filled with activities that can be done from inside your home, on your balcony, or in your backyard.
 Let us know what you and your family are doing to connect to nature.

 How will you celebrate Earth Day this year?